supermemo/SuperMemoAssistant/README.md

 - etc.

 Plugins use these functionalities to extend *SuperMemo* with new features (PDF incremental reading, LaTeX, dictionary, ...).

+### How does it work ?

+*SMA* acts like a chip on the central nervous system of *SuperMemo*.
+It monitors its internal state, and taps into the program's powerful code base to expose its main capabilities.
+They are then exposed through an API that developers can use to build plugins.

+In short, SMA is an interface to programmatically **interact with SuperMemo**.

 ### Downloads